MarianneLawless/Project-2018-Programming-and-Scripting/README.md

 Each column is known as a feature, some equivalent terms are predictor, attribute, independent variable, input, regressor and covariate.
 The iris data set has four features.

-# 1 Before starting the project some programs, files and libraries were downloaded and installe
+# 1 Before starting the project some programs, files and libraries were downloaded and installed
     Python version 3.6 downloaded via Anaconda3
     Visual Studio Code version 1.21.1 downloaded and set up with Github Iris dataset downloaded from UCI website